UML-Cyber-Security/CCDC_Web_Security_Event/Task-Documents/Task5-Firewall/Task5-Walkthrough.md

     * docker rm -f \<Container-Name/ID\>
 1. Stop Nginx **ONLY if there is NO Nginx container**
     * sudo systemctl stop nginx
-2. Start the website container.
+1. Start the website container.
 The main difference now is there will be **no** port mappings, and it will be attached to our new network
-    *  docker run -d --name web-container --network website_proxy_network --hostname web-container \<Container-Image-Name\>
+    *  docker run -d --name \<web-container-name\> --network website_proxy_network --hostname web-container \<Container-Image-Name\>
+1. Start the API container.
+The main difference now is there will be **no** port mappings, and it will be attached to our new network
+    *  docker run -d --name api-server --network website_proxy_network --hostname api-server \<Container-Image-Name\>
+1. Start the API container.
+The main difference now is there will be **no** port mappings, and it will be attached to our new network
+    *  docker run -d --name database --network website_proxy_network --hostname database \<Container-Image-Name\>
-3. Start the website container.
-The main difference now is it will be attached to our new network
+1. Start the proxy container.
+The main difference now is it will be the only container with port mappings and will be attached to our new network
-    *  docker run -d -p 80:80 -p 443:443 --name proxy-container --network website_proxy_network -v /etc/nginx/conf.d/proxy.conf:/etc/nginx/sites-available/default --hostname proxy-container nginx
+    *  docker run -d -p 80:80 -p 443:443 --name proxy-container --network website_proxy_network -v /etc/nginx/nginx.conf:/etc/nginx/nginx.conf --hostname proxy-container nginx

 If the proxy is local we can do the following (It binds to 127.0.0.1)
 1. Stop the website container